 Contributed by Yumi Sasada for the Roland Japan Blog

-What age should my child begin piano lessons?
+What age can a child start piano lessons?

 Sometimes, children are drawn to the piano at a young age and are able to play it well.
 Some children may start when they are not physically ready and have a hard time playing well.
 The student will also need the concentration to sit still when facing the keyboard.
 This is another aspect that will be different from one child to another.